hameerabbasi/sparse-ndarray-protocols/README.rst

 See the `Scipy page on DIA <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.dia_matrix.html>`_.

+Potential Uses
+""""""""""""""

+Diagonal matrices come up fairly often in scientific computing e.g. eigendecomposition and SVD.
+This is to cater for those use-cases.
+Some uses also need tridiagonal matrices.

 BDIA
 ^^^^

 The block extension for DIA. ``data`` must be of the shape ``(number_of_blocks_in_main_diagonal * block_size,)``.
 Must follow block format conventions.

+Potential Uses
+""""""""""""""

+Block diagonal or block tridiagonal matrices are also fairly important in some scientific applications.